[Holodeck –

 JANEWAY: Did you?
 Oh, I’d love to see it sometime.

-BEATRICE: I don’t have it anymore.
-I gave it to mother.
+BEATRICE: I don't have it anymore.
+I gave it to Mother.

-mother before she died.
+before she died.

 BEATRICE: No, I didn’t.
 I gave it to her last night.